-For example, in January 2016 we acquired NaviNet to bolster our payer platform.
+For example, in January 2016, we acquired NaviNet to bolster our payer platform and, in February 2018, we acquired NantHealth Labs to expand into the liquid tumor profiling market.
 Realizing the benefits of these acquisitions and any future acquisition depend upon the successful integration into our existing operations, and we may not be able to integrate the acquired personnel, operations and technologies successfully, or effectively manage the combined business following the acquisition.
-We also may not realize the anticipated benefits from any acquired business due to a number of factors, including:
+We also may not realize the anticipated benefits from any acquired business due to several factors, including:

-- inability to integrate or benefit from acquired technologies or services in a profitable manner; - · unanticipated costs or liabilities associated with the acquisition; - · difficulty integrating the accounting systems, operations and personnel of the acquired business; - difficulties and additional expenses associated with supporting legacy products and hosting infrastructure of the acquired business; - difficulty converting the customers of the acquired business onto our platform and contract terms, including disparities in the revenue, licensing, support or professional services model of the acquired company; - · difficulty in cross-selling our existing solutions and offerings to the acquired business' customers; - diversion of management's attention from other business concerns; - adverse effects to our existing business relationships with business partners and customers as a result of the acquisition; - the potential loss of key employees; - · use of resources that are needed in other parts of our business; and - use of substantial portions of our available cash to consummate the acquisition.
+- · inability to integrate or benefit from acquired technologies or services in a profitable manner; - · unanticipated costs or liabilities associated with the acquisition; - · difficulty integrating the accounting systems, operations and personnel of the acquired business; - · difficulties and additional expenses associated with supporting legacy products and hosting infrastructure of the acquired business; - difficulty converting the customers of the acquired business onto our platform and contract terms, including disparities in the revenue, licensing, support or professional services model of the acquired company; - · difficulty in cross-selling our existing solutions and offerings to the acquired business' customers; - · diversion of management's attention from other business concerns; - · adverse effects to our existing business relationships with business partners and customers as a result of the acquisition; - · the potential loss of key employees; - · use of resources that are needed in other parts of our business; and - use of substantial portions of our available cash to consummate the acquisition.

 In addition, a significant portion of the purchase price of companies we acquire may be allocated to acquired goodwill and other intangible assets, which must be assessed for impairment at least annually.
-As of December 31, 2017, the value of our goodwill and intangible assets, net of accumulated amortization was \$114.6 million and \$69.4 million, respectively.
+As of December 31, 2018, the value of our goodwill and intangible assets, net of accumulated amortization was \$115.9 million and \$64.7 million, respectively.
 If our acquisitions do not yield expected returns, we have in the past, and may in the future, be required to take charges to our operating results based on this impairment assessment process, which could adversely affect our results of operations.

 Acquisitions could also result in dilutive issuances of equity securities or the incurrence of debt, which could adversely affect our operating results.
-In addition, if an acquired business fails to meet our expectations, our operating results, business and financial position may suffer.
+In addition, if the acquisition of NaviNet, NantHealth Labs, or any other business we may acquire in the future fails to meet our expectations, our operating results, business and financial position may suffer.

-We cannot assure you that we will be successful in integrating certain assets of NaviNet or other businesses or technologies we may acquire.
+We cannot assure you that we will be successful in integrating certain assets of NaviNet, NantHealth Labs, or any other businesses or technologies we may acquire.
 The failure to successfully integrate these businesses could have a material adverse effect on our business, financial condition, or results of operations.